HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## Get file signature of all the files in a folder
+## Get File Signature of All the Files in a Folder

 This will check all of the files in the current directory and show an error for folders, you can add `-ErrorAction SilentlyContinue` to the `Get-AuthenticodeSignature` cmdlet to ignore the errors.